uimix-editor/uimix/packages/figma/README.md

 # Figma plugin for Macaron

-Copy & paste Figma layers into [Macaron](https://macaron-elements.com/).
+Copy & paste Figma layers into [Macaron](https://macaron-elements.com/), a visual editor for creating Web Components.

 - Select layers you want to copy
 - Open the plugin